Cistercians: Agriculture, technology, and commerce

 One Cistercian monk claims that, until the Industrial Revolution, most of the technological advances in Europe were made in the monasteries.
 According to the medievalist Jean Gimpel, their high level of industrial technology facilitated the diffusion of new techniques: "Every monastery had a model factory, often as large as the church and only several feet away, and waterpower drove the machinery of the various industries located on its floor."
 Waterpower was used for crushing wheat, sieving flour, fulling cloth and tanning – a technological achievement in use in practically all of the order's monasteries.
 The monks used their own numbering system, which could express all the numbers from 0 to 9999 in a single sign.

-The Cistercians helped facilitate the spread of waterwheel technology.